 Cycling on the Norfolk Coast Path

-Hunstanton to Cromer Virtually all of the Norfolk Coast Path is only public footpath classification so for cycling the recommended route is the Norfolk Coast Cycleway which is well signed and follows more suitable roads than the busy A149 coast road.
+Between Hunstanton to Cromer virtually all of the Norfolk Coast Path has only public footpath classification and therefore no cycling so the recommended route is the Norfolk Coast Cycleway which is well signed and follows more suitable roads than the busy A149 coast road.
 Although slightly inland this route runs parallel to the coast for much of its journey, often at a higher level thereby providing excellent views across the coast and countryside.
 There are signposted link to . . . for many nearby villages and towns and with a copy of the Norfolk Coast Cycleway map it's easy to follow the network of lanes linking places of interest.